 - Greater control.

-With RAW files, you have the power to make any kind of adjustment, such as converting a black and white RAW file to colour and modifying brightness, contrast and gamma correction, all without changing the RAW image itself.
+With RAW files, you have the power to make any kind of adjustment, such as converting a black and white RAW file to color and modifying brightness, contrast, and gamma correction, all without changing the RAW image itself.